fiduswriter/simple-datatables/Upgrading.md

 document.querySelector('.datatable-wrapper')
 ```

+**Note:** [Class names are now configurable.](https://github.com/fiduswriter/simple-datatables/wiki/classes) So if you rely on the old class names for some reason, you can configurable simple-datatables to use the old class names:

 * Data is no longer converted to strings by default.
 Up to version 5, the data internal data storage was in the form of HTML elements.
 A side-effect thereof was that any datatyope that was not a string was automatically converted to be a string.
 This is no longer the case.